xglover410/module-ux-terry/README.md

 1. Write a CSS ruleset that selects the entire `html` tag, and sets the `font-size` equal to `1.5vw`.
 This will make the document's root font-size relative to the viewport.
 2. Resize the window, and notice that the text size scales responsively.
+3. Notice, however, that the buttons' font size doesn't change.
+This is because buttons come with default styling, which includes absolute font-size units.
+4. Write a CSS rule targeting buttons that sets their `font-size` equal to 75% of the document's root font size. **Hint:** Look into what relative units CSS provides other than viewport-based units.

 ### Media Queries
 Notice though, as the window shrinks further and further, the text starts to get uncomfortably small.
 This is where @media queries can come in handy.
 While media queries can be used in a variety of contexts, they are very often used to ensure that different CSS rulesets will apply depending on the current size of the client's screen.